aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 REP gives us our first **hint at how to partition** our design into components.

 The principle means that the **modules formed into a component** must belong to a **cohesive group**.
 A component cannot consist of a random mixture of modules.
-There must be a **common purpose all modules share**.
+There must be a **common purpose** all modules share.
 It's quite obvious.

 What is not obvious: modules grouped together into a component should be **releasable**.
-The same release number, release tracking and release docs should make sense both to the author and users.
+The same release number, release tracking and release docs should make sense both to the author and the users.

 #### THE COMMON CLOSURE PRINCIPLE